-We have audited the accompanying standalone financial statements of Gillanders Arbuthnot and Company Limited ("the Company"), which comprise the standalone balance sheet as at March 31, 2024, the standalone statement of profit and loss (including other comprehensive income), the standalone cash flows statement and the standalone statement of changes in equity for the year ended on that date, and notes to the standalone financial statements, including material accounting policies and other explanatory information in which is included the financial statements for the year ended on that date audited by the branch auditors of the Company's branch "MICCO" (hereinafter referred to as "the standalone financial statements").
+We have audited the accompanying standalone financial statements of Gillanders Arbuthnot and Company Limited ("the Company"), which comprise the standalone balance sheet as at March 31, 2025, the standalone statement of profit and loss (including other comprehensive income), the statement of cash flow and the statement of changes in equity for the year ended on that date, and notes to the standalone financial statements, including a summary of material accounting policies and other explanatory information in which is included the financial statements for the year ended on that date audited by the branch auditor of the Company's branch (Engineering Division "MICCO") (hereinafter referred to as "the standalone financial statements").

-In our opinion and to the best of our information and according to the explanations given to us, the aforesaid standalone financial statements give the information required by the Companies Act, 2013 ("the Act") in the manner so required and give a true and fair view in conformity with the Indian Accounting Standards prescribed under section 133 of the Act read with the Companies (Indian Accounting Standards) Rules, 2015, as amended, ("Ind AS") and other accounting principles generally accepted in India, of the state of affairs of the Company as at March 31, 2024, and its loss and total comprehensive income, its cash flows and changes in equity for the year ended on that date.
+In our opinion and to the best of our information and according to the explanations given to us, and based on the consideration of reports of other auditor on separate financial statements and on the other financial information of the branch, the aforesaid standalone financial statements give the information required by the Companies Act, 2013, as amended ("the Act") in the manner so required and give a true and fair view in conformity with the Indian Accounting Standards prescribed under section 133 of the Act read with the Companies (Indian Accounting Standards) Rules, 2015, as amended, ("Ind AS") and other accounting principles generally accepted in India, of the state of affairs of the Company as at March 31, 2025, and its profit including other comprehensive income, its cash flows and the changes in equity for the year ended on that date.